-Whether you are carrying cameras, or filming equipment in hand luggage, or as freight, an ATA carnet allows you to pass through customs without paying duties.
+Whether you are carrying cameras, or filming equipment in hand luggage, or as freight, an ATA carnet allows you to pass through customs without paying duties, or taxes.

 Where this is for a project, film, or TV production spanning several countries, most ATA carnet member countries allow items to be transited from one to the other.

 A carnet acts as a passport for your equipment and whilst you may at times have been able to carry items through without one, that will not always work.
 The alternative is having to pay out a percentage of each item’s value.